thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 more recent distribution, which is free for educational purposes.

-Mac and Unix users should check out the installations tips from Johansson (see Table [table:python]).
+Mac and Unix users should check out the installations tips from Johansson (see Table below).

-There are also many tutorials available on the internet (Table [table:python]).
+There are also many tutorials available on the internet.
 Personally, most of the time I just google; thereby I stick primarily a) to the official pages, and b) to http://stackoverflow.com/.
 Also, I have found user groups surprisingly active and helpful!